lucatume/ppplan/README.md

     php ppplan.php --clear

 ### Day, week and pomodoro duration
-PPPlan will understand natural language task durations like `1w` or `3p` to specify a task duration estimation and will allow specifying durations usind options too; by defaults **a day is 24 hours long, a week is 7 days long and a pomodoro is 25 minutes long**.
+PPPlan will understand natural language task durations like `1w` or `3p` to specify a task duration estimation and will allow specifying durations using options too; by defaults **a day is 24 hours long, a week is 7 days long and a pomodoro is 25 minutes long**.
-Using the `--day`, `--week` and `--pomodoro` options like
+Using the `--dayDuration`, `--weekDuration` and `--pomodoroDuration` options like

     ppplan --dayDuration 8 --weekDuration 5 --pomodoroDuration 50